 There is growing evidence that self-help reading can help people with certain health conditions get better.

-Books on Prescription has been designed to ensure library visitors can access and loan self-help books that provide advice and tips to help manage their health and well-being.
+Reading Well has been designed to ensure library visitors can access and loan self-help books that provide advice and tips to help manage their health and well-being.

 The collection provides information including, self-help techniques that borrowers can adopt and use to combat common conditions such as anxiety, depression, phobias, low self-esteem, insomnia, panic and agoraphobia, obsessive compulsive disorder and eating disorders.